 informal session of European Union (EU) leaders, minus the UK, he said that there will be no European single market à la carte.
 Trade access, he observed, requires the acceptance of the freedom of movement of EU citizens

-His message is one that is important for Caribbean leaders to understand during their Heads of Government meeting in Georgetown are likely to consider how best to respond to the UK’s seismic 23 June referendum vote
+His message is one that is important for Caribbean leaders to understand during their Heads of Government meeting in Georgetown are likely to consider how best to respond to the UK’s seismic 23 June referendum vote to leave Europe.

 This is because Mr Tusk’s comments indicate that whoever fills the political power vacuum now existing in Britain, will have relatively few options as to where they can take the country’s relationship with Europe.